 3.1 Species Composition of Spiders in BJM Govt College Campus

 A total of 40 species of spiders belonging to 27 genera and 15 different families during the study period.
-Among 15 families the most dominant families were Araneidae consisting of 4 genera & 10 species followed by Oxyopidae (2 genera & 5 species) and Salticidae and Pholcidae (4 species).
+Among 15 families the most dominant families were Araneidae consisting of 4 genera & 10 species followed by Oxyopidae (2 genera & 5 species), Salticidae and Pholcidae (4 species) respectively.
 Less common species included spiders belonging to families Philodromidae and Pisauridae (2 genera & 3 species).
 Only two species were recorded from each family viz.
 Cheiracanthidae and Lycosidae.
 Rest of the families like Scycotidae, Theridiidae, Tetragnathidae, Dictynidae, Thomisidae, Sparassidae, and Zodariidae were represented by single species (Table 1).

 Fig 1.
 Representation of genera and species in different spider families of the entire spider assemblage recorded in the study area.